Croatia–Serbia border dispute: 21st century

-In early 2000, Croatia and Serbia established a commission tasked with determining the border, but in its first ten years it convened only once or twice.
-Since 2010, the issue has gained increasing prominence in the disputing countries.
+The issue gained prominence in the disputing countries in 2010.
 Plans for construction of a port in Apatin, on a piece of territory claimed by Croatia, added fuel to the dispute.
 After years of inactivity the commission met in Zagreb in April 2010, only to conclude that there was a difference of opinion on the matter.
 Later that month, the Serbian Radical Party (SRS) deputies in the National Assembly proposed a resolution which required Serbian officials to resolve the dispute in compliance with the Serbian claim.
 Months later, Radoslav Stojanović, a former legal representative of Serbia and Montenegro in the Bosnian Genocide Case and former ambassador to the Netherlands, likened the dispute to the Croatia–Slovenia border dispute in the Gulf of Piran.
 Stojanović said that the position held by Croatia in its dispute with Slovenia was favourable to Serbia and warned that Serbia might be in a disadvantageous position if Croatia joined the European Union (EU) before Serbia—which would allow it to impose its conditions to the process of accession of Serbia to the EU.

 By 2011, Serbian diplomats requested the EU to pressure Croatia to resolve the dispute before Croatia's accession to the union for fear it might follow the Slovene example and stall Serbian accession similar to the impasse between Croatia and Slovenia over their border disputes and the subsequent blockade of the Croatian EU accession negotiation process.
 The EU denied the request.
 Croatian President Ivo Josipović said that the dispute was the most contentious issue of Croatia–Serbia relations but added that it should not be difficult to resolve.
 In 2012, Josipović stated that Croatia should not block Serbia's EU accession over the issue and suggested that the dispute should be resolved through arbitration, which is considered an acceptable solution by both countries.
 In 2014, the Croatian ambassador to Serbia reiterated Josipović's stance from 2012.
 On the other hand, Zoran Milanović, the Prime Minister of Croatia, said that resolution of the border dispute would be Croatia's condition placed before Serbia in its EU accession negotiations.